melt-umn/ableC-lvars/README.md

 #### Usability:

-+ Discuss constructive vs desctructive put (maybe rename?)
++ Discuss constructive vs destructive put (maybe rename?)
 + Look over and tidy up examples and header file
 + Implement more prefab lattices/data types
 + See if int_set.h lattice can be generalized to other base types to create a more flexible set lattice